Well-posedness for the classical Stefan problem and the zero surface tension limit: Introduction

 \subsection{The problem formulation}

 We consider the local well-posedness and boundary regularity of solutions to the classical one-phase Stefan problem, describing the evolving phase boundary of a freezing liquid.
+We also establish the limit of zero surface tension.

-The temperature of the liquid $p(t,x)$ and the {\it a priori unknown} moving boundary $\Gamma(t)$ must satisfy the following system of equations:
+The temperature $p(t,x)$ of a liquid inside of a time-dependent domain $\Omega(t)$ and an {\it a priori unknown} moving boundary $\Gamma(t)$ satisfies the following system of equations: